ibayer/fastFM/_sources/guide.txt

 `warm_start` every fastFM model which allows us to calculate custom statistics during the model fitting process efficiently.
-The following example uses `RMSE` and `R^2` to demonstrate how we can monitor model performance on train and test set efficiently, please not that we can replace them with any metric we want.
+The following example uses `RMSE` and `R^2` to demonstrate how we can monitor model performance on train and test set efficiently.
+Please note that we can replace them with any metric we want.

 .. plot::
    :include-source: